flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

       swiftOptions: SwiftOptions(),
    ```

-10. Update your Package.swift with any customizations you may need.
+10. Update your `Package.swift` file with any customizations you may need.

     1. Open `/plugin_name/plugin_name_ios/ios/plugin_name_ios/` in Xcode.

         * If package does not show any files in Xcode, quit Xcode
           (Xcode > Quit Xcode) and reopen.

-        * You don't need to edit your Package.swift through Xcode, but Xcode
+        * You don't need to edit your `Package.swift` file through Xcode,
-          will provide helpful feedback.
+          but Xcode will provide helpful feedback.

         * If Xcode isn't updating after you make a change, try clicking File >
           Packages > Reset Package Caches.